neilspell/Section-1-Getting-Started/1 Intro to Printing/instructions.md

 # Instructions

-  Welcome to our first Replit session.
+  Welcome to our first Python session.
   Today we are going to explore the
   ```print()``` function a little more using Chapter 1 from our book.